 This version of Sparkenhoe Red Leicester is the vintage profile, aged for 10 months, which gives it a strong, powerful flavour.

 Made by Jo and David Clarke in Market Bosworth, Leicestershire, England.

 More about this

-Jo and David Clarke revived farmhouse red Leicester in 2005 by creating Sparkenhoe cheese.
-Before that there had been no farmhouse red Leicester made for 50 years.
-From a three-generation farming family, David had been bemoaning the lack of good quality red Leicester, when his friends challenged him to use his own milk to make one!
+Jo and David Clarke revived farmhouse Red Leicester in 2005 by creating Sparkenhoe cheese.
+Before that no farmhouse Red Leicester had been made for 50 years.
+From a three-generation farming family, David had been bemoaning the lack of good quality Red Leicester, so his friends challenged him to use his own milk to make one!

-So after a short cheese-making course he and Jo began.
-Using their own unpasteurised milk, they followed traditional recipes (including cloth binding the cheese to mature).
-They decided to name the cheese after their farm: Sparkenhoe, which means ‘gorsey nob’ is the name for the ‘hundred area’ in which the farm is based.
-A ‘hundred area’ is a medieval administrative method of measuring land – in 1300s there were six different ‘hundred areas’ in Leciestershire in which Spareknehoe was one (in other areas these are sometimes called ‘wards’).
-Red Leicester had been previously been made on Sparkenhoe farm between 1745 and 1875.
-Sparkenhoe red Leicester now exits as the only farm-made raw milk red Leicester made in Leicestershire and in keeping with tradition hundreds of years old it is coloured red using the annatto, a natural plant die.
+Thus, after a short cheese-making course, he and Jo began.
+Using their own unpasteurised milk, they followed traditional recipes (including cloth-binding the cheese to mature).
+They decided to name the cheese after their farm, Sparkenhoe, which means ‘gorsey nob’ and is the name for the ‘hundred area’ in which the farm is based.
+A ‘hundred area’ is a medieval administrative method of measuring land – in the 1300s there were six different ‘hundred areas’ in Leicestershire of which Sparknehoe was one (in other areas these are sometimes called ‘wards’).
+Red Leicester had previously been made on Sparkenhoe farm between 1745 and 1875.
+Sparkenhoe Red Leicester now exists as the only farm-made raw-milk Red Leicester made in Leicestershire and, in keeping with tradition hundreds of years old, it is coloured red using annatto, a natural plant die.

 This product will have two weeks’ shelf life from the date of delivery.
 Conveniently, at checkout you can choose a delivery date even well in the future if you would like your cheese delivering for a specific event.